martin-brennan/martin-brennan.com/_posts/2019-07-28-imagemagick-unable-to-find-module-error-aws-lambda.md

 }
 ```

 After I put the fix in place all the errors went away!
 Lesson learned for next time...pay more attention to the AWS blog!
-Here is our Lambda function success/error rate chart for last Friday.
+Here is our Lambda function success/error rate chart for last Friday (errors in red).
 It's easy to see where the fix went live:

 ![imagemagick lambda errors](/images/imagemagick_lambda_errors.png)